 Sometimes a third party may request information about a student, or wish to discuss a student with us (not to be confused with Exceptional Disclosures, see below).
 These requests may come from parents or other representatives of the student.
 Consent should be obtained from the student before proceeding to share information with others.
 The form below may be used for this purpose:

-Enquiries relating to Data Protection at London Met should be directed to the University’s Information Compliance Officer:
+Enquiries relating to Data Protection at London Met should be directed to the University’s Data Protection Officer:

 University Secretary’s Office